 This good news of the kingdom of God (God’s rule and reign) began to bring transformation in hearts and lives.
 It happened as Jesus not only proclaimed the good news of God’s plan to crush the works of Satan (1 John 3:8), but he also demonstrated that good news by healing the sick (physical, emotional, and social), casting out demons, offering radical forgiveness, extending compassion, doing justice and delivering the oppressed.
 Then, by death on a cross, he offered himself for the sins of all humanity (Isaiah 53) and through his resurrection from the dead (Luke 24:1-6), God verified that Jesus was indeed the true King of the world.

-In Mark 1:14-15, Jesus began his ministry: “… Jesus went into Galilee, proclaiming the good news of God.
+“… Jesus went into Galilee, proclaiming the good news of God.
 ‘The time has come,’ he said.
 ‘The kingdom of God has come near.
 Repent and believe the good news!

 As Jesus spoke about the kingdom of God that he was demonstrating, he seemed to speak about it in two different ways.
 The kingdom of God, for Jesus, seemed to be both now and not yet.
 In other words, the kingdom was something that was invading the earth through his ministry in the present.
 But then he would talk about the future kingdom, when all wrongs would be made right, and he would reign forever and ever.